aedjeff/aedjeff/README.md

 - ⚡ Fun fact: ...
 -->

-I'm a student currently pursuing Information Technology, actively trying to learn all there is about computer science.
+Hello, I'm a student currently pursuing Information Technology, actively trying to learn all there is about computer science.
 I'm interested to work in creative projects and learn new stuff.

+#### Skills

+-Web Development
+-Backend Languages
+  -C
+  -C++
+  -Java
+-Music Production